-&lt;sup>2 The number and identity of the companies reporting cigarette data has varied over the many years that the Commission has issued these reports.
+2 The number and identity of the companies reporting cigarette data has varied over the many years that the Commission has issued these reports.

 retailers.
-Table 1B displays the total number of cigarettes sold and given away in the years 2001 through 2016.
-In 2016, the major cigarette manufacturers sold 240.5 billion cigarettes domestically, down from 244.2 billion in 2015.
-In 2016, the companies gave away 7.8 million cigarettes.
-From 2011 through 2015, the Commission did not report the number of cigarettes given away because only one company reported such giveaways.
+Table 1B displays the total number of cigarettes sold and given away each year from 2001 through 2018.
+In 2018, the major cigarette manufacturers sold 216.9 billion cigarettes domestically, down from 229.1 billion in 2017.
+The Commission is not reporting the number of cigarettes given away3 in 2017 or 2018 because only one company reported such giveaways.4